kharchenkolab/scistreer/README.md

 </p>

 # Benchmark
-`scistreer` is about 10x faster than the [original implementation](https://github.com/yufengwudcs/ScisTree) on a single thread.
+`scistreex` is about 30x faster than the [original implementation](https://github.com/yufengwudcs/ScisTree) on a single thread.
 The runtime of `scistreer` can be further reduced by shared-memory multi-threading via `RcppParallel`.
 ![image](https://user-images.githubusercontent.com/13375875/201978296-e6cbabf2-1cd9-4c92-9e70-0ca2082b53e0.png)

 # Citations